ddt3/JMF-Python/README.md

 It will generate the documentaiton based on the infromation in the module.

 ### Examples
 Example python files have been added that make use of the jmfmessages module.
-Before using examples: make sure to provide the correct printer url.
+Before using these examples:
+* Enable JMF support on PRISMAsync
+* Make sure to replace the current printer url ( http://PRISMAsync.cpp.canon:8010) by the actual address of your PRISMAsync.